zlieberman/survivor/Survivor/Assets/Scripts/Characters/Core/SwimSpeedIntegration.md

 1. Set the character's swimming stat (0-100)
 2. The CharacterStatModifier will automatically calculate swim speed
 3. When swimming, the character will use the calculated SwimSpeed value
+4. Swimming sounds will play automatically when entering water
+5. Adjust SwimmingAudioVolume in inspector for desired sound level

 ### For NPCs
 1. Set the NPC's swimming stat (0-100)